Herbal Remedies for Polycystic Ovarian Syndrome

-The treatment of polycystic ovary syndrome has evolved considerably since the influence of insulin has been discovered.
+The treatment of polycystic ovarian syndrome has evolved considerably since the influence of insulin has been discovered.
 In the past, treatment was often aimed exclusively at specific symptoms rather than trying to impact some of the underlying influences.
 Symptoms can definitely be improved individually but addressing influencing conditions like insulin resistance often produces broader results.
-If insulin resistance is a factor in your PCOS (some women with PCOS are not insulin resistant) then the most effective course of action is to improve your diet, start a regular exercise program and take supplements or medication recommended by your health care provider.
+If insulin resistance is a factor in your PCOS (some women with PCOS are not insulin resistant), then the most effective course of action is to improve your diet.
+Start a regular exercise program and take supplements or medication recommended by your health care provider.

 How did you develop polycystic ovarian syndrome?